karbassi/ircjsbot/README.md

 ## Prerequisites
 You will need [IRC-js](https://github.com/gf3/IRC-js/tree/nlogax/experimental), make sure to use the experimental branch.
 I don't know how to make `npm` understand that, so you will likely have to install it manually.
-The easiest way is probably to create a `node_modules` folder, in your IRC bot folder, then clone IRC-js there and switch to the proper branch.
+The easiest way is probably to create a `node_modules` folder, in your IRC bot folder, then clone IRC-js into a subfolder named `irc-js`.
+Also, remember to checkout the experimental branch.
 You will need a version of Node that supports the `--harmony_collections` V8 option.
 I don't know when that was added, but it's in `0.8.1` at least.
 It is easy to build from source, should your package manager not provide a recent enough version.

 ## Usage
 The configuration file, [`config.json`](/nlogax/ircjsbot/blob/master/config.json), lets you specify default channels to join, nickname, etc.
 The main script, [`bot.js`](/nlogax/ircjsbot/blob/master/bot.js), takes an optional command line argument: the path to the configuration file.
-You can then run it like this: `node --use_strict --harmony bot.js config-dev.json`, or omit the argument and use the [default `config.json`](/nlogax/ircjsbot/blob/master/config.json).
+You can then run it like this: `node --harmony bot.js config-dev.json`, or omit the argument and use the [default `config.json`](/nlogax/ircjsbot/blob/master/config.json).

 There is a plugin API in development, you can look at example plugins in the [plugins](/nlogax/ircjsbot/tree/master/plugins) folder.